 ☞ READ MORE: Odd Sounds French People make

-- Heureux de t’avoir rencontré: Happy to meet you (informal)
+4. Heureux de t’avoir rencontré: Happy to meet you.

-If you have a basic background in French though, you will see the particular formal vs informal hazard that you may trip over.
+You may have noticed if you have a basic background in French, the particular formal vs informal hazard that you may trip over.

 Should you formalize your introduction with “Votre” or go informal with “Ta”?
 Note: It is feminine since “connaissance” is feminine.
 Which I realize makes it all the more confusing, you may complain to the Académie Française who makes these rules!